EU votes for more gas infrastructure, angering climate activists | DW | 12.02.2020

 Further compromising the Green Deal is the fact that public financial institutions like the European Investment Bank that in 2019 committed to ending funding for fossil fuel projects by the end of 2021 — in line with the EU's commitment to carbon neutrality by 2050 — will now fund gas projects that could be online until 2070.

-In response, the European Commision has focused on the electricity and smart grid infrastructure that makes up 70% of the PCI List.
+In response, the European Commission has focused on the electricity and smart grid infrastructure that makes up 70% of the PCI List.

 "Europe's energy transition is well underway, with record levels of clean and renewable energy and rapidly falling costs," said Miguel Arias Canete, Commissioner for Climate Action and Energy, when the PCI List was first introduced in October.